Asheville Under $100: Do It All the Budget-Savvy Way

 8 a.m. – Breakfast at Early Girl Eatery – This farm-to-table eatery has been a mainstay in downtown Asheville for years.
 Their made-from-scratch breakfast is available all day, and includes amazing dishes like the Porky Breakfast Bowl (think, bacon gravy!).
 Breakfast prices range anywhere from $10-$20.

 9:30 a.m. – Lace up your walking shoes and hit the Urban Trail for a unique and interactive history tour detailing Asheville’s unique architecture and cultural heritage.
 Discover the Asheville Urban Trail with this interactive web site.

 1 p.m. – Tucked between the gorgeous Victorian homes of Asheville’s historic Montford neighborhood is Nine Mile, a laid-back Caribbean restaurant frequented by locals.
 You’ll fall in love the moment you walk in the door and smell the warm, garlicky aroma of their Natty Bread.
-You can’t go wrong here – each entrée is amazing and everything is under $10.
+You can’t go wrong here – each entrée is amazing with well-portioned entrees priced from around $18-$25.

 3 p.m. – River Arts District – What used to be the hub of Asheville’s factory and mill operations is now home to over 180 artist studios.
 Explore at your own pace the many showrooms and galleries.
 A free studio guide is available online to help you plan your visit to the neighborhood.

 5 p.m. – Dinner at Barley’s Taproom and Pizza – This downtown pizza joint has been an Asheville staple for over 20 years, and was ground zero of Asheville’s beer scene.
-Here you can build your dream pizza and sample some of the 40+ beers on tap, including Highland, Asheville’s first local brewery, which was born in the basement of this pizzeria.
+Here you can build your dream pizza and sample some of the 40+ beers on tap, including Highland Brewery, Asheville’s first local brewery, which was born in the basement of this pizzeria.